From Canada’s wild backcountry to the jungles of Brunei, we share some fantastic hikes through the cleanest air in the world

 On returning to Richmond, I realised how lucky we were to have such easy access to the Yorkshire Dales, branded one of ‘Britain’s breathing spaces’ due in part to the air quality.

-This made us wonder where we might find the cleanest air in the world.
-Below, we share 10 hiking trails through these precious places.
+This made us wonder where we might find some hikes through the cleanest air in the world.

 1. Laugavegurinn, Iceland